-When it comes to building a stronger overhead press, obviously doing the overhead press consistently is one of the best ways to improve.
+When it comes to building a stronger overhead press, doing more overhead presses consistently is one of the best ways to improve.

-With this in mind, what else can we do to build a bigger overhead press?
+With this in mind, what else can we do to build a bigger strict press?

 Overhead Press Muscles Worked

 The easiest way to pick the best assistance exercises possible; is by determining what muscle groups aid in that main lift.

 For the strict press, there are quite a few different muscles that need to be stronger to excel at it.

 Shoulders (Front, Side, & Rear Deltoids) – Your shoulder muscles, or delts/deltoids, are the main muscle group that needs to be strong to build a bigger overhead press.
 The front delts are responsible for the starting position, the side delts help as your elbows start to flare out, and the rear delts help stabilize the shoulder joint overhead.

 Triceps (Medial, Lateral, & Long Heads) – The triceps are responsible for locking out the elbows during overhead pressing.
 Stronger triceps, easier lockout.